Amp up your property management lead gen game: How to get new owners in the door

 #4: Try Out Matchmaking and Marketplace Services

-It’s not without effort to run a paid campaign, and that’s the exact reason many property managers partner with marketplaces to buy leads at a regular clip.
-Services like All Property Management give property managers the ability to bid on warm leads—owners who are looking for property managers in their exact locations.
-Additionally, All Property Management’s service is now integrated directly into Buildium, so you can search specific ZIP codes and see how many owner leads are currently available within a given radius, and then have the leads conveniently delivered.
+It’s not without effort to run a paid campaign.
+That’s the exact reason many property managers partner with marketplaces to buy leads at a regular clip.
+Services like All Property Management give property managers the ability to bid on warm leads—owners who are looking for a property management company in their exact locations.

 What’s Your Best Move?

-Try out marketplace or matchmaking services to see if they can connect you with new owner leads, but always monitor your ROI closely.
-It’s also important to point out that if other aspects of your business are not set up to handle incoming leads, then these companies won’t be able to wave a magic wand to help you.
+Try out a service like All Property Management to connect you with new property management leads, but always monitor your ROI closely.
+It’s also important to point out that if other aspects of your business are not set up to handle incoming leads, then these companies won’t be able to help you.
 They can send you quality leads, but you’ll have to work them if you want to succeed.

 #5: Be a Subject Matter Expert in Person

-When it comes down to it, one of the best (and also the most costly) ways to get new leads is to do it through events.
+One of the best (and also the costliest) ways to get new leads is to do it through events.
 Attending local events and connecting with other real estate professionals that serve investors or your most lucrative ideal clients will help you “show up.”
 Think about the biggest players in your market and where you can connect with them when it’s truly worth your time.

 What’s Your Best Move?